bregman-arie/sre-checklist/README.md

 #### Resource Management

 - [ ] Apply/Add labels for every type of resources.
 You may use this [page](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels) as a suggestion to which labels you should be adding
+- [ ] Every workload has requests defined for CPU and memory (this ensures the workload gets the resources it requires and it's scheduled on the right node)
+- [ ] Every workload has limits defined for memory (but NOT CPU)

 #### CI/CD
   - [ ] CI/CD for Cluster bootstraping